AEB-labs/docs-transport-freight-management/docs/Carrier Connect/carrier-specific-information/ups-emea/ups-emea-world-ease.md

 ## Requirements master shipment

 :white_check_mark: The importer must be entered in the master shipment as the recipient.
-This is done automatically when creating the master shipment from the first child shipment, provided that the importer is filled in the child.
+This is done automatically when Carrier Connect is creating the master shipment from the first child shipment, provided that the importer is filled in the child.

-:white_check_mark: The master shipment must be a document shipment (is done automatically by Carrier Connect)
+:white_check_mark: The master shipment must be a document shipment (is done/set automatically by Carrier Connect)

 :white_check_mark: A maximum of one package is allowed in the master shipment

-:white_check_mark: The value added service _World Ease® Master_ must be set in the master shipment
+:white_check_mark: The value added service _World Ease® Master_ must be set in the master shipment (is done/set automatically by Carrier Connect)

 ## Requirements child shipment